SafeBus Technologies, Inc. is an Atlanta, GA based company providing safety and security for our children to and from school on the bus!

 SafeBus Technologies, Inc. was founded in 2012 to launch a unique hi-tech student log-in and tracking system, designed for multiple uses on buses, vans and other transporting vehicles.

 The Company has developed a proprietary solution for tracking K-12 and daycare students being transported to and from school, in buses or vans.
-The KIDePASS ALERT system utilizes tablet technology, in the form of one-touch iPad stations, mounted on the vehicle dashboard near the driver, where the children get on and off the vehicle.
-Proprietary custom software, RFID, and facial recognition technology allow the driver to quickly check each kid on board, and time stamp the time and location for each student actually boarding the bus, providing an accurate record.
+The SafeBus Alert System utilizes tablet technology, in the form of one-touch iPad stations, mounted on the vehicle dashboard near the driver, where the children get on and off the vehicle.
+Proprietary custom software technology allow the driver to quickly check each kid on board, and time stamp the time and location for each student actually boarding the bus, providing an accurate record.

-The SafeBus Station™, including the powerful one-touch tablet with pre-configured KIDePASS ALERT™ software, is now available for sale or lease to school districts as a total enterprise solution for their fleet.
+The SafeBus Station™, including the powerful one-touch tablet with pre-configured SafeBus Alert™ Software, is now available for sale or lease to school districts as a total enterprise solution for their fleet.

 When students get off the bus, either at the school or returning home, the SafeBus Alert™ Software enables the driver to easily and accurately check each child on or off the bus.
 The time and location of the departing student is then recorded and immediately sent to the school, the district and the parents, providing failsafe monitoring, and thus, improved security.
 The recorded student information, including passengers, loading times, and absentees, are uploaded to the school district server, and also to the Cloud computing storage repository, where it can be held, saved, and distributed to teachers and parents as needed.